 In Ultimate Marvel, Silver Sable fails to capture Spider-Man.
 She refuses to admit failure, drop the job, and go away.
 "My reputation is everything to me.
 We'll finish the job for you.
 Comped.
 No charge."

 This trope appears quite often in Ultimate Spider-Man.
 Probably played straightest when Spider-Man intervenes to save Boomarang, a C-grade bank robber, from being terminated with extreme prejudice by The Punisher, and the villain gratefully offers him $20,000 to get him away from the cops.
 Poor student Peter is clearly tempted for a moment before webbing the villain up beside the Punisher for the cops to collect.

 It also appears in one case of Spider-Man where Silver Sable and Captain America are involved.
 Spider-Man is offered a million in cash and flatly turns it down.
 (It helped that the one offering was the Red Skull.)
 Though afterwards, Silver Sable and Captain America appreciate that Spider-Man did so.

-Do not try to bribe Tintin into working with you.
+Do not try to bribe The Adventures of Tintin into working with you.
 Even if you have him in a prison cell, sentenced to die the next day, he will kick you through the door just to show you what he thinks of you and your offers.

 In Flubber, the Big Bad offers to make Robin Williams' Absent-Minded Professor character and his fiancee, the college president, very rich if they would sell him the formula to the titular substance.
 The reply: "If we were interested in being rich, we wouldn't have become teachers."